Double Jaw Surgery: Complete Guide to Costs, Recovery, and Results

 - Enhanced facial balance and aesthetics

-- Improved self-confidence
+- Improved self-confidence and self-image

 - Better sleep leading to increased energy